Living in Italy

 Read:

-If you work in Italy, even if you work for a UK-based company, this may affect where you pay National Insurance-type contributions.
+If you work in Italy, even if you work for a a UK-based company, this may affect where you pay National Insurance-type contributions.
 Read the National insurance and social security contributions section for more information.

 If you were living in Italy before 1 January 2021